• Facebook

 Did you try this clementine smoothie recipe?

-If you loved this mandarin smoothie with no banana, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+If you loved this healthy orange julius recipe, I would appreciate it so much if you would leave a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.